Exercise and Brain Health: How Physical Activity Boosts Cognitive Function

 Healthy habits, including a nourishing diet and regular physical activity, are critical players in the healthy aging process.
 Emerging research discovered that exercise is linked to “improved cognitive performance in older adults with and without cognitive impairment.”

 These results are promising for anyone concerned about maintaining cognitive and brain health as they age, especially considering the aforementioned risk factors beyond their control.
-This occurs primarily because exercise impacts the brain on both a short- and long-term basis—with measurable benefits occurring in both instances.
+This occurs primarily because exercise impacts the brain on both a short- and long-term basis, with measurable benefits occurring in both instances.

-How Are Exercise and Brain Health Linked?
+The Science Behind Exercise and Brain Health

-Anytime you exercise, you’re pumping more blood to your brain tissues.
+How does exercise affect your brain?
+Any time you exercise, you’re pumping more blood to your brain tissues.
 Increased blood flow means more oxygen and other nutrients vital for the brain’s functioning.

 In response, the brain also cranks out some helpful molecules, many of which “improve cognitive processes and memory.”